conbojs/conbo-objectproxy/README.md

 # ObjectProxy for ConboJS 4

-`ObjectProxy` is an experimental pseudo-class for ConboJS that wraps regular JavaScript objects to enable them to be be used with ConboJS two-way data binding, as an alternative to using a `Hash` or similar data model.
+`ObjectProxy` is an experimental pseudo-class for ConboJS that uses `Proxy` to wrap regular JavaScript objects to enable them to be be used with ConboJS two-way data binding, as an alternative to using a `Hash` or similar data model.

 The `ObjectProxy` pseudo-class can be imported as an AMD, CommonJS or global module.